 - Chinese tribute, kindly sent in by Lawrence Grossberg.

 - Iranian tribute, kindly sent in by Lawrence Grossberg.

 - Scanned from Lawrence & Wishart office, unknown photographer.

 - Pete Ayrton, Stuart Hall and Lynne Segal, at Latin Quarter gig, mid-80s, taken by James Swinson.

-- Stuart Hall manning the crèche at the first Women’s conference at Ruskin College, Oxford, in 1970.
+- Stuart Hall in the crèche at the first Women’s Liberation Movement Conference at Ruskin College, Oxford, in 1970.
 Photos of the Ruskin conference by Sally Fraser (now Chandan Fraser)’.